 By: Rotem Tubul, Pascadine

-Vice-President of the Magistrate's Court in Rehovot, Judge Efrat Fink, Was acquitted of a charge of possession of drugs for his own use, after a year ago a small seedling of Cannabis was caught in his house weighing about 5 net grams.
+Vice-President of the Magistrate's Court in Rehovot, Judge Efrat Fink, Was acquitted of a charge of possession of drugs for his own use, after a year ago a small sapling of cannabis weighing about 5 was seized at home.

 In this context, the defendant claimed that this is a very small amount of cannabis that he raised in a box in a non-sophisticated and unprofessional manner, and held it for personal consumption.